Philix27/rxedu_web/_books/logistics.md

 For example:
 Review all stock levels at the end of each quarter.
 Order enough stock to bring the stock levels up to 6 months.

-💯Definition of Review Period:
+Definition of Review Period:
-The Review Period is the time schedule for reviewing stock levels It is also time for ordering commodities, so in example both the review period and the order interval is quarterly ▫️: 💯Definition of Emergency Order Point:
+The Review Period is the time schedule for reviewing stock levels It is also time for ordering commodities, so in example both the review period and the order interval is quarterly ▫️: Definition of Emergency Order Point:

 Emergency Order Point the stock level at which an emergency order should be placed to avoid a stock out whether the end of the Review Period has been reached EOP in Nigeria = 2 weeks (0.5 months)

 #Please take note#
-: 💯#Storekeeper Decision Rule
+: #Storekeeper Decision Rule
 (Forced Ordering Version with Emergency Order Point):-

 Review all stock levels at the end of each Review